 Basic guidelines include:

 Our interest in your health and well-being starts before your procedure.
 This is when we learn about you and your unique situation to create a personalized anesthesia care plan.
 Depending on your situation, this conversation may start with a phone consultation before the procedure date or a same day consultation before your procedure begins.

 Your OAG anesthesiologist or nurse anesthetist will make sure that all medical issues have been appropriately addressed to minimize the risk of undergoing a procedure.
 This includes asking about your medical history, current medical conditions and medications, and about your family medical history.
 Then, we will talk you through a personalized anesthesia care plan and provide an opportunity for you to ask questions.

 Though it might be uncomfortable, fasting is a medically important precaution.
 Anesthesia may dull natural protective reflexes which could cause food in your stomach to come up and get into your lungs.
 This process is called aspiration, and it can lead to pulmonary inflammation, infection, and a prolonged hospital stay.
 We will talk with you about the best individual fasting strategy for your situation.

 Many medications are compatible with anesthesia, but there are important exceptions.
 It is important to discuss the types of medications and dietary supplements you take with your anesthesiologist before your procedure.
 If you have concerns, we can help.

-Will my OAG provider be with me the entire time I’m asleep?
+Will my OAG Physician or CRNA be with me the entire time I’m asleep?

 Yes.
 We act as your medical advocate while you are having your procedure.
 In addition to delivering anesthesia, we will closely monitor, evaluate and regulate your vital signs during the procedure.